October 19, 2024

 The recent change to bandwidth limits is a good example.

-Some small clients would rather their site be shut down temporarily if it hits its bandwidth limits, than get a much more massive bill- but there are no safeguards.
+Some small clients would rather their site be shut down temporarily if it hits its bandwidth limits, than to be forcibly upgraded to a more expensive plan or to get a much more massive bill- but there are zero safeguards.

 Optimize for All?
 Someday, maybe...